paulwarren/nzde/dict/W/README.md

 <b>1</b> <i>n.</i> a rod laced with weedicide chemicals.

+## Weedbusters

+ <i>n.</i> a weeds awareness and education programme that aims to protect New Zealand's environment from increasing weed problems

 ## weedeater

  <i>n.</i> a line-trimmer [NZ proprietary term. has continued strong generic usage.
 Jim Cameron writes: The formal word is <i>line-trimmer</i>, which I am told is also used in England, although not recorded in NSOD or Collins. <i>Weedeater</i> is proprietary but seems to be the usual informal generic name in NZ (cf customwood, gladwrap).
 The Australian equivalent is I believe <i>whipper-snipper</i>.]